What Makes a Great

 Add the cooling effect of the fan itself, and there is the potential for some serious cooling.
+The airflow from the fan can add a wind chill effect, making the moist air feel even cooler.
+This is true whether the weather is dry or humid.

 Have you noticed how cool you feel when you step out of a bath or shower?
 That cooling effect comes from the water evaporating from your skin.
-Have you noticed how extra cool you feel when you step out of the shower with a window open, or a pool on a windy day?
+Have you noticed how extra cool you feel when you step out of the shower with a window open, or from a pool on a windy day?
 That extra cooling comes from the water evaporating from your skin plus the breeze.
 That is the kind of cooling potential you get with outdoor misting fans.

-Images of highly trained athletes suited up in layers of sports gear, performing at their peak in the blistering heat is enough to make anyone sweat, or at least appreciate being able to watch in the comfort of an air conditioned building.
+Images of highly trained athletes suited up in layers of sports gear, performing at their peak in the blistering heat is enough to make anyone appreciate being able to watch in the comfort of an air conditioned building.
 And seeing them run over to stand in front of a powerful mist-blowing fan to cool off enough to go do it again and win the game will definitely get your attention.

 The higher the water pressure used and the more powerful the fan, the more effective the cooling in both dry and humid weather.
 The superfine mist created by the high pressure and tiny nozzles evaporates mid-air, cooling the air immediately in front of the fan.
 Then the fan moves the cooled air out on its breeze.